darena-solutions/bluebuttonpro-public/docs/source/meldrx-for-organizations/grants.rst

 ``Read`` permissions, it indicates that only this patient and any related resources for that patient (EG: encounters, medications, etc.) can be read, and nothing else.
 For resources that are not patient-specific (EG: questionnaires, value sets, etc.) these are still accessible.
-If the entity has ``Synapse`` permissions, it indicates that the entity can create :doc:`synapse packages <synapse>` that contains FHIR resources for only that particular patient.
+If the entity has ``Synapse`` permissions, it indicates that the entity can create :ref:`synapse packages <synapse>` that contains FHIR resources for only that particular patient.

-When accepting an :doc:`organization invite <invite>`, these types of grants are created automatically granting ``Read`` or ``Synapse`` permissions to the FHIR server to the specified entity with restricted access to a single patient.
+When accepting an :ref:`organization invite <invite>`, these types of grants are created automatically granting ``Read`` or ``Synapse`` permissions to the FHIR server to the specified entity with restricted access to a single patient.